Tool Trace

 Why comprehension over logging?
 Standard terminal logs are unreadable for non-engineers.
 Tool Trace formats JSON inputs and outputs into a structured UI, translating machine process into human-readable proof of work.

 What is policy flagging?
 Not all tools are equal.
 A read_file is routine, but a execute_payment is critical.
-The policyFlags system allows specific tool calls to bear visual severity tokens (e.g., an amber badge for writesState), breaking the monotony of the timeline and drawing the human's eye to high-risk actions.
+The policyFlags system allows specific tool calls to bear visual severity tokens (e.g., an amber badge for writesState), distinguishing high-risk calls from routine ones at a glance and directing human attention where it matters.

 Why automatic anchoring?
 In an active stream, the human loses context if the UI doesn't track the edge of computation.
 The autoScroll logic ensures the most recent action is always in view, creating a sense of live generative momentum.